In Germany, controversy still surrounds video surveillance | DW | 24.10.2019

 On Wednesday, proponents of the new technology came one step closer to realizing their plan when an administrative court in Hamburg declared that an order to delete a controversial database containing images of the 2017 G20 summit protests in the city had been illegal.
 Local police were using Videmo 360 facial recognition software to identify people who took part in violent acts during the event.

-The recordings were largely gleaned from video surveillance cameras in the city; some stationary, others mobile.
-But police also have access to private photos and videos taken during demonstrations.
+The images were largely gleaned from video surveillance cameras in the city; some stationary, others mobile.
+But police also have access to private photos and videos taken during the demonstrations.
 All of the material is currently stored on hard drives at the Hamburg police department.

 Johannes Caspar, the city-state's commissioner for data protection, has argued there is no legal justification for collecting and storing the biometric data of the crowds of innocent citizens "in order to compare them to suspects one day."